Winning at Work

 In Part 2, we will introduce the NICE framework - an essential primer in navigating and embracing cultural diversity.

-Mind Transformations' NLP Practitioner Certification training includes observing others’ non-verbal cues and adapting our communication - verbally and non-verbally - to communicate more smoothly with others, and the art of asking questions to find out what matters to them.
+Mind Transformations' NLP training includes observing others’ non-verbal cues and adapting our communication - verbally and non-verbally - to communicate more smoothly with others, and the art of asking questions to find out what matters to them.

 NLP Practitioner Certification Mind Transformations